 APh/Ph/Ae 116.
 Physics of Thermal and Mass Transport in Hydrodynamic Systems.
 12 units (3-0-9).
 For course description, see Applied Physics.

 Ph/APh/EE/BE 118 abc.
 Physics of Measurement.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, third terms.
 Prerequisites: Ph127, APh 105, or equivalent, or permission from instructor.
 This course focuses on exploring the fundamental underpinnings of experimental measurements from the perspectives of responsivity, noise, backaction, and information.
 Its overarching goal is to enable students to critically evaluate real measurement systems, and to determine the ultimate fundamental and practical limits to information that can be extracted from them.
 Topics will include physical signal transduction and responsivity, fundamental noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlations.
 The first term will cover the essential fundamental underpinnings, while topics in second term will include examples from optical methods, high-frequency and fast temporal measurements, biological interfaces, signal transduction, biosensing, and measurements at the quantum limit.
+Part c not offered in 2019–20.
 Instructor: Roukes.

 CS/Ph 120.
 Quantum Cryptography.
 9 units (3-0-6); first term.
 For course description, see Computer Science.

 Ph 127 abc.
 Statistical Physics.
-9 units (3-0-6); first, second, third terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 12 c or equivalent, and a basic understanding of quantum and classical mechanics.
 A course in the fundamental ideas and applications of classical and quantum statistical mechanics.
 Topics to be covered include the statistical basis of thermodynamics; ideal classical and quantum gases (Bose and Fermi); lattice vibrations and phonons; weak interaction expansions; phase transitions; and fluctuations and dynamics.
-Instructor: Motrunich, Brandao.
+Instructors: Motrunich, Brandao.

 Ph 136 abc.
 Applications of Classical Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 106 abc or equivalent.
-Applications of classical physics to topics of interest in contemporary “macroscopic’’ physics.
+Applications of classical physics to topics of interest in contemporary "macroscopic'' physics.
 Continuum physics and classical field theory; elasticity and hydrodynamics; plasma physics; magnetohydrodynamics; thermodynamics and statistical mechanics; gravitation theory, including general relativity and cosmology; modern optics.
 Content will vary from year to year, depending on the instructor.
 An attempt will be made to organize the material so that the terms may be taken independently.
 Ph 136a will focus on thermodynamics, statistical mechanics, random processes, and optics.
 Ph136b will focus on fluid dynamics, MHD, turbulence, and plasma physics.
 Ph 136c will cover an introduction to general relativity.
-Not offered 2017–18.
+Offered in alternate years.
+Not offered 2019–20.

 Ph 171.
 Reading and Independent Study.
 Units in accordance with work accomplished.
 Occasionally, advanced work involving reading, special problems, or independent study is carried out under the supervision of an instructor.
 Approval of the instructor and of the student's departmental adviser must be obtained before registering.
 The instructor will complete a student evaluation at the end of the term.
 Graded pass/fail.